 Divider

-PAIN MANAGEMENT CLINIC
+PAIN MANAGEMENT

 Pain Management is a specialty of medicine that deals with acute, chronic, and cancer pain.
 A Pain Specialist is someone who has training and expertise in the evaluation and management of pain through various interventions.
 Pain management is an expansive & important topic that keeps our communities & patients safe, comfortable, and functional.
 Pain is complex and it has several treatment options including medication, interventions, physical therapy, lifestyle changes, and mind-body techniques.